inspired-futures/openfire-oju-plugin/README.md

-# Oju - Video Conferencing service for Openfire using Galene.
+## Oju - Video Conferencing service for Openfire using Galene.

+## Status
+This project is archived and replaced by the [Galene plugin for Openfire](https://github.com/igniterealtime/openfire-galene-plugin)

 ## Known Issues